 How to Provide for Your Family When Disabled

-If an illness, chronic condition or injury results in you not being able to work a full-time job, it can be crippling on your finances; this is why Social Security disability programs and SSI are available, to help you during these times.
+If an illness, chronic condition, or injury results in you not being able to work a full-time job, it can be crippling on your finances; this is why Social Security disability programs and SSI are available, to help you during these times.
 Not only can they supplement missed income, it helps recoup some of the costs brought on by family caregivers.

 Informal care by family members is hard to measure in time and money spent.
-AARP conducted a study on how much families spent on informal care for disabled loved ones.
-This includes such services as meal preparation, taking your loved one to doctor's appointments, assisting in bathing and dressing and other duties.
+The AARP conducted a study on how much families spent on informal care for disabled loved ones.
+This includes such services as meal preparation, taking your loved one to doctor's appointments, assisting with bathing and dressing and other duties.
 It concluded that in 2013, families spent approximately $470 billion.
-As you can see, this represents a tremendous expense; this is why having benefits from Social Security or SSI is so important because it helps you offset those expenses.
+As you can see, this represents a tremendous expense; this is why having benefited from Social Security or SSI is so important because it helps you offset those expenses.

 Now, let's take a look at which conditions qualify under these benefit programs.